opencollective/documentation/fiscal-hosts/payouts/payouts-with-paypal.md

 ![](../../.gitbook/assets/screen-record-from-2020-07-10-13.30.21.gif)

-* [ ] Now, let's copy the necessary information to Open Collective.
+2. Now, copy the necessary information to Open Collective.

    * Open a new tab and go to [Open Collective](https://www.opencollective.com).
    * Open your Host collective settings page and click on the _Sending Money_ option in the menu.
    * Copy and paste _Client ID_ and _Secret_ in the respective fields.
    * Click _Connect PayPal_

 ![](../../.gitbook/assets/peek-2021-04-15-16-00.gif)